Call Today to Get Started With Your Visa!

 • If the petition is denied, you must stop working immediately and may need to leave the U.S.

-If you leave the U.S. before your H-1B is approved and your petition was filed as a change of status, USCIS may treat it as abandoned—meaning you’ll need to get an H-1B visa stamp from a U.S. consulate before re-entering to start work.
+If you leave the U.S. before your H-1B is approved and your petition was filed as a change of status, USCIS may treat it as abandoned.
+It means you’ll need to get an H-1B visa stamp from a U.S. consulate before re-entering to start work.

 If your H-1B is still pending and you are on an initial cap-subject petition (not an extension or transfer), you must stop working unless you qualify for Cap-Gap.
-However, H-1B holders filing for extensions or transfers may continue working for up to 240 days while the petition is pending.
+However, H-1B holders filing for extensions or transfers may continue working for up to 240 days.

 If your H-1B is approved and activated (after October 1), you must work for the sponsoring employer initially.
 You can change jobs only after filing an H-1B transfer petition with a new employer.